Vinícius (footballer, born 1964)

-Vinícius Lopes Righi, known as Vinícius (born 29 February 1964) is a former Brazilian football player.
+Vinícius Lopes Righi, known as Vinícius (born 29 February 1964) is a Brazilian former professional footballer who played as a forward.

-He played 7 seasons and 155 games, scoring 40 goals in the Primeira Liga, mostly for Braga and also for Tirsense.
+He played seven seasons and 155 games, scoring 40 goals in the Primeira Liga, mostly for Braga and also for Tirsense.

 Club career

 He made his Primeira Liga debut for Braga on 22 February 1987 as a late substitute in a 0–0 draw against Académica de Coimbra.